pyrohost/alerion/README.md

 ## License

-This project is licensed under the Business Source License.
+This project is licensed under the Pyro Source Available License.
 See the [LICENSE](LICENSE) file for more information.